-UserSig is a password that is used to log in to IM.
-It is the ciphertext that results from encrypting certain data such as UserID.
+UserSig is a password used to log in to IM.
+It is the ciphertext obtained after data such as UserID is encrypted.
 This document describes how to generate a UserSig.

-Store the key information properly so as to prevent leaks.
+Store the key information properly to prevent disclosure.

 To simplify this process, we provide the source code for computing a UserSig for the following languages and platforms.
 You can directly download and integrate the source code into your client.

-The correct way to issue a UserSig is to integrate the UserSig calculation code snippet into your server and provide app-oriented APIs.
+The correct way to issue a UserSig is to integrate the UserSig computing code into your server and provide app-oriented APIs.
 When UserSig is needed, your app will send a request to the business server to obtain a dynamic UserSig.
-For more information, see Generating a UserSig on the Server.
+For more information, see Calculating UserSig on the Server.

-To simplify this process, we provide the source code for computing a UserSig for the following languages and platforms.
+To simplify this process, we provide the source code for calculating a UserSig for the following languages and platforms.
 You can directly download and integrate the source code into your server.

-To simplify signature calculation so that users can conveniently and quickly use Tencent Cloud services, the signature algorithm of the IM service has been upgraded from ECDSA-SHA256 to HMAC-SHA256 since July 19, 2019.
+To simplify signature computing so that customers can conveniently and quickly use Tencent Cloud services, the signature algorithm of the IM service has been upgraded from ECDSA-SHA256 to HMAC-SHA256 since July 19, 2019.
 This means that all SDKAppIDs created after July 19, 2019 will use the new HMAC-SHA256 algorithm.

-If your SDKAppID was created before July 19, 2019, we recommend that you upgrade its signature algorithm to the HMAC-SHA256 Algorithm.
+If your SDKAppID was created before July 19, 2019, we recommend that you upgrade the signature algorithm to HMAC-SHA256.
+The upgrade will not affect your business.
 Alternatively, you can still use the signature algorithm of an earlier version.
-The URLs for downloading the source code of the ECDSA-SHA256 algorithm for different languages are as follows:
+The URLs for downloading the source code for the ECDSA-SHA256 algorithm are as follows:

 |Programming Language||Signature Algorithm||Download Link|